This product is no longer in stock

 There are dozens of flavors and food preparations out there, but we just carry a few select ones we know taste pretty darn good and are popular with hungry hikers.
 We're not talking fresh gourmet here, but after a long hiking day with our backpacking rental gear these meals do hit the spot.

-Here's a few pointers to consider if you're new to dining on freeze-dried food:
+See more photos and instructions on our dehydrated meals, and here are a few pointers to consider if you're new to dining on freeze-dried food:

 * Take some variety, even if not all are your favorite.
 The same ol' same ol' every night gets boring, even when backpacking.